founded in 1789, is located on the banks of the Potomac in the

 promoted to vice president of Medical Affairs, responsible for

 all graduate medical education at MedStar Georgetown University

 Steven A. Epstein, MD, a member of the department since 1990,

-former vice chair and director of the Consultation-Liaison
+and former director of the Consultation-Liaison

-February, 2003.
+service, was appointed chair in 2001.
 As a national leader in the field of

-newly formed Psychosomatic Medicine Committee of the American
+Academy of Psychosomatic Medicine and a member of the Psychosomatic Medicine Committee of the American

-Board of Psychiatry and Neurology and the Council on
+Board of Psychiatry and Neurology.

 faculty members who actively participate in the clinical,